“Digital Resources of Knowledge and their Contribution to Philology” Workshop

 - Be familiar with the use of evaluation criteria of digital resources

 - Be able to assess and participate in platforms of massive open online courses

 - Learn how to use research tools for writing bibliographical references and documentation of research

 The second cycle of the workshop on “Digital resources of knowledge and their contribution to philology”

 The series of workshops launched in 2014–2015 evolved.
 During the academic year 2015–2016 besides the workshops of the first cycle that were prepared and implemented, a second cycle of workshop series was developed with advanced content.

-The scope of this development was to fully emerge the participants–the philologists of the Argolid–to the concepts of digital resources management and digital tools and to continuously advance their knowledge and skills on the field.
-Upon completion of this series of workshops, participants were expected to have advanced their skills in digital research and use of digital resources, aiming at the production and publication of original material in electronic media and platforms useful in teaching.
+The scope of this development was to fully emerge the participants to the concepts of digital resources management and digital tools and to continuously advance their knowledge and skills on the field.
+The goal of this workshops series is for participants to advance their skills in digital research and use of digital resources, aiming at the production and publication of original material in electronic media and platforms useful in teaching.

 More specifically, the 2nd cycle series aimed at encouraging literature teachers to build on the knowledge and skills they acquired during 1st cycle in the creative use of digital resources.
 According to their special interests on specific thematic fields (literature, ancient or modern, history, ancient or modern Greek language) they dived deeper into research, employing digital resources and implementing their research skills in practice, developing original content, useful in teaching, their own as well as their fellows.